simonjoom/react-native-project/README.md

 > rm -Rf root/node_modules/expo-web/node_modules/ (the dependencies expo-web are outdated)
 > rm -Rf root/prisma/node_modules/@types/graphql/
 > rm -Rf root/node_modules/@types/graphql/
+> cp -Rf babel-eslint root/node_modules/babel-eslint

 After this
-be sure to have a symbolic link working in node_modules:
+be sure to have a symbolic link working in node_modules: if not:

-from root/node_modules/react-native-vector-icons to root/react-native-vector-icons
-and

-from root/node_modules/react-native-web-modal to root/react-native-web-modal

-from root/node_modules/react-scripts to root/react-scripts

-sometimes npm do not create them so create them manually like: (by example)

-> cd node_modules/
+> npm link ./react-native-vector-icons
+> npm link ./react-native-web-modal
+> npm link ./react-scripts
 >
-> ln -s ../react-scripts ./node_modules/react-scripts

 These 3 folder was a bit hacked to resolve bug with react-native-web